dean36963/snappy/README.md

 - [x] Make event folder listen for library changed events.
 I.e. so when the importer has completed, the event tree should update accordingly.
 - [x] Make importer slightly more robust
 - [x] Photo area should show one picture per event under whatever folder is selected.
-- [ ] Add right click menu for photo area
+- [x] Add right click menu for photo area
 - [x] Zoom functionality in large photo mode.
 - [ ] Fullscreen functionality in large photo mode.
+- [ ] Make action to move photos to another event

+## Nice to have things

+- [ ] Download your google photos?
+- [ ] Private mode?